Infusionsoft vs. Drip

 Winner: Drip ekes out ahead.
 While both platforms have access to more than 1,000 integrations through Zapier, Drip’s seamless Facebook integrations pushes it to the top.

-With varying levels of migration support, we work closely with companies to make sure that their marketing is disrupted as little as possible during their move.
+With varying levels of implementations services, we work closely with companies to make sure that their marketing is disrupted as little as possible during their move.
 Even if you think you got it all under control, it doesn’t hurt to really make sure that all of your stuff moves over smoothly.

 Infusionsoft: Infusionsoft has some decent pointers to help guide what to do to migrate platforms on your own, like pruning your data and backing it up, but if you want a hands-free migration, you’ll have to look outside the app for a hand.